grafana/loki/docs/sources/upgrading/_index.md

 #### Fifocache is deprecated

-We introduced a new cache called `embedded-cache` which is an in-process cache system that make it possible to run Loki without the need for an external cache (like Memcached, Redis, etc).
-Use `embedded-cache` instead of `fifocache` which is depricated an will be removed in future versions.
+`fifocache` is now called `embedded-cache`.
+It has better simplied configs.
+Use `embedded-cache` instead of `fifocache` which is now depricated and may be removed in the future versions.

 #### Evenly spread Memcached pods for chunks across kubernetes nodes